kvaintr/lw-villains/README.md

 While I am completly sure about the multiaccount player in section 6, my observations in section 9 make me wonder if there are indeed that many multiaccounts or I have a wrong perception of the human behaviour.
 I find the activity of the observed players very confusing.

-It's hard to believe that such big prizes attracted only a couple multiaccount users: getting $1000 per account for 2 weeks of low time consuming labor every day is very attrective to cheaters.
+It's hard to believe that such big prizes attracted only a couple multiaccount users: getting $1000 per account for 2 weeks of low time consuming labor every day is very attractive to cheaters.
 I strongly encourage to investigate multiaccounting as I tend to belive there might be a lot of them among top 61 at least.

 ## 1. kava1uh8h4m0cqq6tnyj255mkj0s8s9vfe2kq6a2s8u
 multiple assets received from 2 accounts from the start